donkeyclip/motorcortex-player/README.md

 ## Script Usage
-By using the mc_analyzer features you can create a bundle of a clip witch includes a player.
-This bundle can be used as a source to a script element and can be placed anywhere inside an html code.
+By the use of the embeddable scripts of DonkeyClip you can create a bundle of a clip on a portable <script> that can be placed anywhere inside any html page.
+This script not only builds the clip but also wrapps it, out of the box, with this player.
+Here's a typical use of an embeddable script, with all of the supported attrs present:
 ```html
 <script src="https://staging-api.donkeyclip.com/embed/xxxxxxxx-xxxx/"
     data-width="100%"